npnkhoi/learn-haskell/README.md

 # Haskell Learning
 This repo contains my notes when learning Haskell, required and inspired by CS308 course at Fulbright University Vietnam.
-In the course, this is called the Programming Language Project (or PLP), where each student pick a entirely new language to them and learn from scratch.
+In the course, this is called the Programming Language Project (or PLP), where each student picks a entirely new language to them and learn it from scratch.

 ## Contents
 1. [PLP1 - History and Hello World](PLP1%20-%20History%20and%20Hello%20World.md)